A3Antistasi/antistasi-1.x/README.md

 # Change faction or island (portings are not fully supported)

-\AntistasiOfficial.Altis find the mission.sqm, remove it and rename the mission you want as "mission.sqm"
+\Change faction or island\ rename the mission you want to "mission.sqm" copy and paste into AntistasiOfficial.Altis

-In case you change world, after that, rename the folder to .worldname.
+In case you change world also rename the folder to .worldname.

-Example: delete mission.sqm, rename "Antistasi NapfG.sqm" to "mission.sqm", rename folder to AntistasiOfficial.Napf
+Example: rename "Antistasi NapfG.sqm" to "mission.sqm", copy paste into \AntistasiOfficial.Altis, rename that folder to AntistasiOfficial.Napf